 Blueberries are also an excellent source of antioxidants.
 In fact, there’s more antioxidants in blueberries than any other fruit.

-Feeding liver to your dog can help boost is liver.
+Feeding liver to your dog can help enhance liver function.
 If you can, buy organic liver from, grass fed, naturally raised animals.